The way health care is delivered in hospitals is changing. Yet every medical center must still meet the same standards of exceptional care.

 You've probably seen the emergency room dramas where all the doctors are walking around with iPads or other tablet computers.
 While they're popular in the medical industry, they're far from efficient.
 Typing on a handheld computer is awkward and takes too long in such a fast-paced setting.

-Plus, on a technical level, tablet computers are physically unable to keep up to the stress of the job.
-They have a limited battery life and the data input (aka typing) is not as responsive as a keyboard on a COW.
+Plus, on a technical level, tablet computers are physically unable to keep up with the stress of the job.
+They have limited battery life and the data input (aka typing) is not as responsive as a keyboard on a COW.
 Even though tablet computers are lightweight and mobile, they lack the efficiency and technical power to get the job done.